If you enjoy the arts, you’ll LOVE exploring Ontario culture. Here's a handy, quick introduction to the "Must-Sees".

 And of course many bars feature performers of all kinds.
 Some have cover charges, and some are free.

 We love our music festivals in Ontario... they're a big part of Ontario culture.
 Some of the biggies are the Toronto Jazz Festival (lots of free concerts!), the Ottawa Blues Festival and of course the almost weekly music festivals that run at Harbourfront Toronto in the summer.

 For classical lovers, there’s the Brott Summer Festival in Hamilton and Burlington.
-A friend and I went to their opera concert last year, and we both thought it was fantastic.
 The conductor, Brott, is a real entertainer… this ain’t your stuffy music crowd!
 The Festival of the Sound is Parry Sound is another big classical fest and Ontario culture treasure.

 Dance: Is dance your thing?
 The National Ballet of Canada is world-revered.
 You can also find flamenco, belly dance and folk dance troupes across the province.
 And don’t miss the annual Grand River Powwow where you can get down and dance with the best!